mozzarellaV8/FDS-LogisticRegression/readme.md

 _"How much more likely is a 63 year old female to have hypertension compared to a 33 year old female?"_

-To answer, we'd create a dataset with predictors set at desired levels - which are: ages 33 and 63 (1st and 3rd quantiles of the `age_p` variable coincidentally), `sex` as female, and the mean values of `bmi` and `sleep` across the dataset.
+To answer, we'd create a dataset with predictors set at desired levels - which are: ages 33 and 63 (1st and 3rd quantiles of the `age_p` variable coincidentally), `sex` as female, and the respective mean values of `bmi` and `sleep` across the dataset.

 ``` r
 predData <- with(NH11,